tenable/cnappgoat-scenarios/README.md

   * `module`: The module of the scenario.
 This module is used by CNAPPgoat to identify the module of the scenario.
 (e.g. `ciem`, `cspm`, `cwpp`, etc.)
   * `scenarioType`: The type of the scenario.
 All scenarios in this repository are `native` scenarios.
+    * `config`: The configuration of the scenario.
+CNAPPgoat takes key value pairs under this yaml field and sets them as environment variables for the Pulumi program, as if you ran `pulumi config set <key> <value>` for each key value pair.
 ### The Pulumi Program
 In the same directory as the `Pulumi.yaml` file, you should put the Pulumi program.
 The Pulumi program is a program written in the programming language specified in the `Pulumi.yaml` file.
 This program is used by Pulumi to deploy